roba-6734/chatgpt-chat-pinner/README.md

 - **Instant Reordering**: Chats are immediately moved to the top when pinned

 ### Visual Design
-- **Subtle Integration**: The pin buttons only appear on hover to maintain ChatGPT's clean design
+- **Always Visible**: Pin buttons are always visible for easy access
 - **Golden Highlights**: Pinned chats have a distinctive golden accent
 - **Smooth Animations**: All interactions include smooth transitions